tesseract-robotics/tesseract/tesseract/tesseract_planning/tesseract_process_managers/README.md

 * Raster strip planning manager

 ## Overview
-### ProcessInput
+### TaskInput
 This package uses [Taskflow](https://github.com/taskflow/taskflow) to organize and perform robotics tasks.
-Each of the tasks in the system will take a ProcessInput which is just a Tesseract::ConstPtr and references to instructions and the seed.
+Each of the tasks in the system will take a TaskInput which is just a Tesseract::ConstPtr and references to instructions and the seed.

 Each Task will operate on the instructions and the results will get stored in the seed.
-The ProcessInput does not own the instructions in order to keep it lightweight and able to be segmented into sub-ProcessInputs (see [] operator).
-Therefore, the instructions and seed passed into the ProcessInput must be kept alive by the user.
+The TaskInput does not own the instructions in order to keep it lightweight and able to be segmented into sub-TaskInputs (see [] operator).
+Therefore, the instructions and seed passed into the TaskInput must be kept alive by the user.

-It is also worth noting that ProcessInput is not inherently thread-safe.
-Since taskflow will attempt to execute as many tasks in parallel as possible, it is the responsibility of the user to ensure that Tasks that use the same portions of the ProcessInput are not running at the same time.
+It is also worth noting that TaskInput is not inherently thread-safe.
+Since taskflow will attempt to execute as many tasks in parallel as possible, it is the responsibility of the user to ensure that Tasks that use the same portions of the TaskInput are not running at the same time.
 In practice, this shouldn't be difficult as many of the planning operations currently implemented have a clear order.
-However, you should not, for example, try to plan the same segment using two different planners at the same time without first making a copy of the inputs to the ProcessInput for each Task.
+However, you should not, for example, try to plan the same segment using two different planners at the same time without first making a copy of the inputs to the TaskInput for each Task.

 ### Class Structure
 The package is divided into several types of classes